jpuritz/BIO_594_2018/FinalAssignment/EMR_Final_Assignment_Project_Plan.md

 7. Calculate pairwise linkage disequilibrium via the correlation coefficient in VCFTools
 8. Assess genetic structure by using a PCA through the package adegenet

+Steps in this analysis were modeled after the protocol in Benjelloun et al., 2015.

 ### References
 Benjelloun, Badr, et al. "Characterizing neutral genomic diversity and selection signatures in indigenous populations of Moroccan goats (Capra hircus) using WGS data."
 Frontiers in genetics 6 (2015): 107.
+Gómez-Chiarri, M., W. C. Warren, X. Guo, and D. Proestou.
+2015.
+Developing tools for the study of molluscan immunity: The sequencing of the genome of the eastern oyster, Crassostrea virginica.
+Fish Shellfish Immunol.
+46:2–4.